Shifted Witten classes and topological recursion: Introduction

 \subsection{Acknowledgements}

 We thank Alessandro Chiodo, Sergey Shadrin, Di Yang and Dimitri Zvonkine for useful discussions.
+We are grateful to the referees for their helpful comments and corrections.

 S.~C.~is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~ERC-2016-STG 716083 ``CombiTop'').
 E.~G.-F.~was supported by the same grant when this work started.
 N.~K.~C.~thanks the Max Planck Institute for Mathematics for the excellent working conditions provided.
 This work is partly a result of the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.
 A.~G. has been supported by the Institut de Physique Th\'{e}orique Paris (IPhT), CEA, Universit\'{e} de Saclay.
 We thank the Institut de Math\'ematiques de Jussieu - Paris Rive Gauche for its hospitality.

 \addtocontents{toc}{ }